jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 py2fch('a.fch', nbf, nif, mf.mo_coeff, ab, ev, gen_density)
 ```

-The first few parameters are identical to those in Section 4.5.37 fch2py.
+The first few parameters are identical to those in [4.5.37 fch2py](#4537-fch2py).
 The parameter
 `ev` means eigenvalues, it is supposed to contain orbital energies or orbital occupation
 numbers.
 The last parameter gen_density is a bool variable, where True/False meaning
 whether or not generating Total SCF Density (as well as writing density into .fch